nukep/gbshader/README.md

 The ROMs can be found in the GitHub Releases page.

+I wrote a blog post that goes into more technical detail: https://blog.otterstack.com/posts/202512-gbshader/

 ## Compilation

 To compile the demos, run `./compile_gbspin.sh` or `./compile_teapot.sh`.